NadinYrosh/pizza/README.md

 ## Description

-_{This os a simple webpage where you can chose size and extra toppings to your pizza order.  }_
+_This os a simple webpage where you can chose size and extra toppings to your pizza order. _

 ## Setup/Installation Requirements